THINK ABOUTIT UFO SIGHTING REPORT

 These notes emphasize the analytical context and the high-strangeness aspects of the Gilham encounter:

-Evidence Destruction: The reported “small fire” in the hospital’s records room that specifically made Gilham’s files unavailable is a classic “men in black” style trope, suggesting a concerted effort to erase the physical documentation of the encounter.
+Evidence Destruction: A reported “small fire” in the hospital’s records room specifically made Gilham’s files unavailable to NICAP investigators years later.
+This anomaly, often cited in “Men in Black” style lore, served to permanently erase the clinical documentation of the radiation-like effects.

-Corroborating Flight Path: Sightings in Sullivan, Indiana at 6:30 PM of a glowing orange-red object moving east from the southwest align with Gilham’s location, transforming a single-witness account into a multi-witness event.
+Corroborating Flight Path: Independent sightings in Sullivan, Indiana, of a glowing orange-red object moving east from the southwest align with the timing and trajectory of Gilham’s encounter in Merom, transforming it from a single-farm event into a corroborated regional wave.